FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 One complication with the **Service Principals can use Fabric APIs** setting is that you cannot directly add a service principal in the Fabric Admin portal.
 Instead, you can only configure this setting with users and Entra Id groups.
 The way to configure permissions for a service principal is by following these steps.

- - Create a new security group in Entra Id with a name like **Fabric REST API Applications**
- - Add the service principal as members of the **Fabric REST API Applications** group
- - Add the **Fabric REST API Applications** group to the **Service Principals can use Fabric APIs** setting.
+ 1 Create a new security group in Entra Id with a name like **Fabric REST API Applications** 2 Add the service principal as members of the **Fabric REST API Applications** group 3 Add the **Fabric REST API Applications** group to the **Service Principals can use Fabric APIs** setting.

-Now let's work through each of these steps.
-Start by navigating to the Entra Id portal.
+Complete step by by navigating to the Entra Id portal and creating.

 Create a new security group named **Fabric REST API Applications**.